Paying for College With a Stride Funding ISA

 Stride ISAs cater to students nearing graduation in specific majors.
 Eligible undergraduate students include:

-• Junior & Senior Bachelor students majoring in Engineering, Computer Science, STEM fields, and Nursing.
-Nursing programs may include RN/BSN and Bachelor’s (Juniors & Seniors), as well as those pursuing a second Bachelor’s degree.
+• Junior & senior bachelor students majoring in engineering, computer science, STEM fields, and nursing.
+Nursing programs may include RN/BSN and (juniors & bachelor’s seniors) (juniors as well as those pursuing a second bachelor’s) degrees.

 • STEM fields: Mechanical Engineering, Information Technology (IT), Industrial Engineering, Computer Science, Civil Engineering, Chemistry, Biomedical, Biostatistics, Biomedical Engineering, Biomedical Sciences, Biology, and Data Science.